 State-to-State disputes

-A number of our State representations have involved disputes over territorial sovereignty, the delimitation of land and maritime boundaries, environmental damage and human rights.
+A number of our State representations have involved disputes over territorial sovereignty, international humanitarian law and the law of armed conflict, the delimitation of land and maritime boundaries, environmental degradation and human rights.
 We are uniquely equipped to assist with the management, coordination and advocacy of such complex, multifaceted and sensitive cases.

 Highlights of our lawyers’ experience in State-to-State disputes include:

-• representing the Government of Barbados in its UNCLOS maritime boundary arbitration against the Republic of Trinidad and Tobago, under the aegis of the PCA
+• representing Barbados in its UNCLOS maritime boundary arbitration against the Republic of Trinidad and Tobago, under the aegis of the PCA

 • representing Colombia in its case against Ecuador before the ICJ concerning Aerial Herbicide Spraying